-· regulatory authorities may require the addition of unfavorable labeling statements, specific warnings or a contraindication;

-- · regulatory authorities may suspend or withdraw their approval of the product, or require it to be removed from the market; - · we may be required to change the way the product is administered, conduct additional clinical trials or change the labeling of the product; or - · our reputation may suffer.
+- · regulatory authorities may require the addition of unfavorable labeling statements, including specific warnings, black box warnings, adverse reactions, precautions, and/or contraindications; - · regulatory authorities may suspend or withdraw their approval of the product, and/or require it to be removed from the market; - · we may be required to change the way the product is administered, conduct additional clinical trials or change the labeling of the product; or - · our reputation may suffer.

-Any of these events could prevent us from achieving or maintaining market acceptance of any of our product candidates or any future product candidate or could substantially increase our commercialization costs and expenses, which in turn could delay or prevent us from generating significant revenues from its sale.
+Any of these events could prevent us from achieving or maintaining market acceptance of any of our product candidates or any future product candidate or could substantially increase our commercialization costs and expenses, which in turn could delay or prevent us from generating significant revenues, or any revenues, from its sale.